RiskQuantDotCom/RiskQuantWebsite/content/pages/custom-page-1.md

 - template: grid
   options:
     theme: base
-  heading: "Executives are now demanding evidence that cyber security budgets make a difference.
+  heading: "Executives are now demanding evidence that cyber security budgets make a difference, and that performance is accountable, transparent and of business value.
 What are you doing to get that evidence?"
   subHeading: ''
   contentType: features
   sortBy: weight